tillrobin/iMGMC/creation-cataloge-pipeline.md

-# Creation of the Genecatalog
+# Creation of the gene catalog

 ## Table of Contents